engity-com/bifroest/docs/reference/cli/audit/export.md

 Configuration to load.
 It uses the same platform default as `bifroest run`.

 <<flag("decryptionIdentityFile", "File Path", "../../data-type.md#file-path", id_prefix="audit-export-", heading=3)>>
-Private SSH key used to decrypt encrypted event payloads.
+Private SSH key required together with `--with-sensitive` for encrypted event fields.
 Repeat the flag when needed.

+<<flag("with-sensitive", "bool", default=False, id_prefix="audit-export-", heading=3)>>
+Explicitly include confidential event fields in the JSON Lines output.
+This does not make the output encrypted; protect the destination accordingly.

 <<flag("expectedProducerId", "string", id_prefix="audit-export-", heading=3)>>
 External trust anchor in the form `<auditlogName>=<64-hex-producer-id>`.
 Repeat when needed.
 For a source with this flag, the configured signing private key is not opened and may be absent.
 The value must come from an independently trusted channel.